0foo/dockerized-middleman/Readme.md

 * That's it!
 * Live reload should be enabled.
-* If you need to change anything ruby related just:
+* If you have any issues or need to change anything ruby related just restart the container with:
     1. `docker-compose down`
     1. `docker-compose up`